cd80-ctf/microcorruption/Level 17 | Chernobyl/README.md

 ![input_1](https://user-images.githubusercontent.com/86139991/128437603-e6799666-1923-43b0-8a5a-fe7517a5f2cd.PNG)

 Entering random data for these will clearly get us nowhere.
-Let's look at the code to see what it's actually doing.
+Let's look at the code to see what actually going on.

 The bulk of the program is inside the `run` function, which is an infinite loop.
 This function allocates `0x600` bytes on the stack, and on each iteration reads in `0x550` bytes.
 This, combined with the fact that `run` doesn't even have a `ret` instruction, means that looking for stack overflows in this function will be unfruitful.